cpske/ISP/software-process/milestones.md

 title: Milestones
 ---

-Almost every project management approach uses **milestones** as concrete indicators of progress toward completing the project.
+Project management uses **milestones** as concrete indicators of progress toward completing the project.
-In *Software Project Survival Guide* by Steve McConnell, "milestone" is used 297 times but he never explicitly defines it.
+In *Software Project Survival Guide* by Steve McConnell, the word "milestone" is used 297 times but he never explicitly defines it.

 So, what is a milestone?
 The definitions are often vague and inconsistent.